-- Example 1: The Student-Intern will enroll in a four-credit course, Organic Chemistry Lab, in order to learn lab techniques for organic chemistry.
-He will be closely monitored by a postdoctoral fellow in Professor X's laboratory.
+- Examples: The Student-Intern will be invited to attend conferences/lectures in the X department; participate in department happy hours or socials (only if the student is over the age of 21); attend dinner at supervisor's home; attend concerts or film festivals; attend specific Midwest-sponsored events; attend sporting events; museum visits; holiday parties; BBQ/picnic; or visiting local cultural festivals. - What specific knowledge, skills, or techniques will be learned?
+The response should expand on the Goals and Objectives.
+It should provide substantial details regarding what the Student-Intern is going to learn by the end of the internship. - Example: The Student-Intern will become familiar with FACS analysis, mammalian cell culture techniques, Cas9-mediated mutations, transgenic animal generation and western blots. - · How, specifically, will these knowledge, skills or techniques be taught?
+Include specific tasks and activities. - Example 1: The Student-Intern will be closely monitored by a postdoctoral fellow in Professor X's laboratory.
 He will begin by learning and observing techniques; practicing one or two at a time and becoming proficient before adding more, and ultimately will be expected to become independent and proficient such that he can complete these lab techniques himself.
 There will be weekly lab team meetings with opportunities for questions and discussion. - Example 2: The Student-Intern will join a week-long training provided by X lab to become an auditor in introductory-level epidemiology and biostatistics courses offered to graduate students.
 The Student-Intern will also participate in a bi-weekly seminar at the Nutrition and Epidemiology departments.
-The Student-Intern will participate in the weekly and monthly meetings of Dr. X's lab research groups, at which research projects for students and post-docs are discussed.

-Example 3: The Student-Intern will attend non-credit, departmental lectures on instrumentation and cytometry.
+The Student-Intern will participate in the weekly and monthly meetings of Dr. X's lab research groups, at which research projects for students and post-docs are discussed. - Example 3: The Student-Intern will attend lectures on instrumentation and cytometry.
 He will assist with the calibration of equipment and fluorescent protein-based cell sorting.
 He will assist with multi-color cell analysis; DNA and cell analysis; and imaging cytometry analysis.
 He is expected to become familiar with FACS data standards, and batching analysis.
-We fully expect him to develop expertise through specific short-term research projects.

-29. How Will the Trainee or Intern's Acquisition of New Skills and Competencies Be Measured?
+We fully expect him to develop expertise through specific short-term research projects. - How will the Trainee or Intern's acquisition of new skills and competencies be measured?